Superconductivity induced by gate-driven hydrogen intercalation in the charge-density-wave compound 1T-TiSe2: Methods

 \textbf{Muon spin rotation fits.} In all cases, the time-dependent TF polarization was fitted using the following function:

-Here, $f_\mathrm{tail} = 1 - f\ped{sc}$ is the fraction of muons implanted in the silver degrader (see also Supplementary Section V) and in the non superconducting parts of the sample, $\gamma_{\mu}/2\pi= 135.53$\,MHz/T is the muon gyromagnetic ratio, $B_{\mu}$ and $B_\mathrm{tail}$ are the magnetic fields probed by the muons implanted in the sample and in the silver degrader, and $\phi$ is a common initial phase.
+Here, $f_\mathrm{tail} = 1 - f\ped{sc}$ is the fraction of muons implanted in the silver degrader and in the non superconducting parts of the sample, $\gamma_{\mu}/2\pi= 135.53$\,MHz/T is the muon gyromagnetic ratio, $B_{\mu}$ and $B_\mathrm{tail}$ are the magnetic fields probed by the muons implanted in the sample and in the silver degrader, and $\phi$ is a common initial phase.
 Finally, $\Lambda$ is the relaxation rate originating from the muons implanted in the silver degrader.

-Both $\Lambda$ and $f_\mathrm{tail}$ parameters were obtained in a two-step calibration via a ZFC TF experiment at 0.28\,K (see Fig.~\ref{figure:4}).
+Both $\Lambda$ and $f_\mathrm{tail}$ parameters were obtained in a two-step calibration via a ZFC TF experiment at 0.28\,K (see Fig.\,\ref{figure:4}).
 First, the long-time tail ($t>5$\,$\upmu$s) was fitted with a single oscillating component ($f_\mathrm{sc}=0$), determining $\Lambda=30\pm6$\,ns$^{-1}$.
 In this case, due to the fast signal decay in the SC phase, the long-time tail reflects only those muons implanted in the silver degrader (and in non-superconducting parts of the sample).
 Secondly, by fixing $\Lambda$ to the previously determined value, the data were fitted over the whole time range to obtain $f_\mathrm{tail}=0.56\pm0.02$.
 These two parameters were then kept fixed during all the subsequent TF-fits.

-From the SC depolarization rate $\sigma\ped{sc}$, under the assumption of an ideal triangular vortex lattice, and by considering that the applied field is negligibly small with respect to the upper critical field determined from resistivity and magnetization measurements ($H_{c2}>0.1$\,T), the magnetic penetration depth is determined as $\lambda= (0.00371\,\Phi_{0} \gamma_{\mu}^{2}/ \sigma_\mathrm{sc}^{2})^{1/4}$ \cite{Barford1988,Brandt2003}. \\
+From the SC depolarization rate $\sigma\ped{sc}$, under the assumption of an ideal triangular vortex lattice, and by considering that the applied field is negligibly small with respect to the upper critical field determined from resistivity and magnetization measurements ($H_{c2}>0.1$\,T), the magnetic penetration depth is determined as $\lambda= (0.00371\,\Phi_{0} \gamma_{\mu}^{2}/ \sigma_\mathrm{sc}^{2})^{1/4}$ \cite{Barford1988,Brandt2003}.\\